-- Click Cancel, disable your supervisor password, and restart the procedure. - Click OK to indicate that your supervisor password is disabled. - 3.
-Follow the on-screen instructions. - 4.
+- 1. Click the Chip Settings button. - 2.
+Click the Disable Chip button and follow the on-screen instructions. - 3.
 If your computer has Enhanced Security enabled, you might have to type the administrator password that was set in the Configuration/Setup Utility to disable the chip.